 Be Consistent, Patient, and Positive

-It is important to keep things positive.
 Punishing your dog for aggressive behavior usually backfires and can escalate the aggression.
-If you respond to a growling dog by hitting or yelling, he may feel the need to defend himself by biting.
+If you respond to a growling dog by hitting or yelling, it may feel the need to defend itself by biting.
 Punishment may also lead to your dog biting without warning.
-For example, if your dog growls at children, he is letting you know that he is uncomfortable around them.
-If you punish him for growling, he may not give this warning the next time he gets uncomfortable.
-He will simply bite.
+For example, if your dog growls at children, it is letting you know that it is uncomfortable around them.
+If you punish your pet for growling, it may not give this warning the next time it gets uncomfortable.
+It will simply bite.

 In some instances, training alone is not enough.
 Dogs who are aggressive because they are fearful may need medication to help manage the problem.
 Talk to your veterinarian about your options.

-Another consideration is whether or not your lifestyle allows you to stick with a plan.
-For instance, if you have a dog who growls at children and you have kids, it is impossible to avoid the situation which brings out his aggression.
-In this case, the best option for you and your dog may be finding him a new home.
+Additionally, consider if your lifestyle allows you to stick with a plan.
+For instance, if you have a dog who growls at children and you have kids, it is impossible to avoid the situation which brings out its aggression.
+In this case, the best option for you and your dog may be finding it a new home.